notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 Once you installed the plugin, you can use (and you may configure) it via the menu "Plugins".

+### Install plugin using Settings > Import > Import plugin(s)

+This takes a single DLL and puts it in the right directory, then tells you that _you_ have to restart; if you do not manually exit Notepad++ (**File > Exit** or equivalent) and then restart Notepad++ from your shortcut or Start Menu, the plugin will _not_ be visible in the Plugins menu.

+_Note_: to clarify, this only imports a single DLL file.
+If your plugin has other config files or documentation files or additional DLLs or resource files, this method _will not_ put those files in the right place, and then the plugin _will not fully function_.  **Only** use this menu to install the plugin if your plugin _only_ has the single DLL in the zipfile.

 ## How to develop a plugin

 ### Getting started